To minimize potential exposure to influenza (flu) & other viruses, precautions are in effect until further notice.

 Referral - Approval or consent by a primary care physician for patient referral to ancillary services and specialists.

-Secondary Payer - An insurance policy, plan, or program that pays second on a claim for medical care.
-This could be Medicare, Medicaid, or other health insurance depending on the situation.
-For Commercial or Managed payors, if you have additional coverage through your spouse, then coverage through their insurance will be considered your secondary.
-For children covered under two insurance plans, primary coverage will be determined by the Subscriber (Mom or Dad) whose month of birth is closest to the beginning of the year.
+Secondary Payer - An insurance policy, plan or program that pays second on a claim for medical care.
+This could be Medicare, Medicaid or another health insurance depending on the situation.
+For commercial or managed payors, if you have additional coverage through your spouse, then coverage through their insurance will be considered your secondary.
+For children covered under two insurance plans, primary coverage will be determined by the subscriber (Mom or Dad) whose month of birth is closest to the beginning of the year.
 This is also known as the Birthday Rule.

-Skilled Nursing Facility - A facility (which meets specific regulatory certification requirements) which primarily provides inpatient skilled nursing care and related services to patients who require medical, nursing, or rehabilitative services but does not provide the level of care or treatment available in a hospital.
+Skilled Nursing Facility - A facility (which meets specific regulatory certification requirements) that primarily provides inpatient skilled nursing care and related services to patients who require medical, nursing or rehabilitative services but does not provide the level of care or treatment available in a hospital.

-Specialist - A physician who specializes in a specific area of medicine, such as cardiology, oncology, urology, etc. Most HMOs require members to obtain a Referral from their Primary Care Physician before setting an appointment to see a Specialist.
+Specialist - A physician who specializes in a specific area of medicine, such as cardiology, oncology, urology, etc. Most HMOs require members to obtain a referral from their primary care provider before setting an appointment to see a specialist.